Portlaoise: History

 Maryborough was granted a market in 1567, and then in 1570, a charter of Queen Elizabeth I raised the town to the rank of borough.
-This allowed the establishment of a Corporation of the Borough, a body which consisted of a burgomaster, two bailiffs, a town clerk, and a sergeant at arms, as well as various other officers, burgesses and freemen.
+This allowed the establishment of a Corporation of the Borough, a body consisting of a burgomaster, two bailiffs, a town clerk, and a sergeant-at-arms, as well as various other officers, burgesses, and freemen.
 The Maryborough Division was represented by two members in the Irish Parliament until 1800.
 The Act of Union ended this franchise, and it became part of the electorate of Queen's County until 1922.
 The town's Corporation itself existed until 1830.

 In 1803–04, a new Church of Ireland church was built to replace the Old St Peter's; it was the first building to be erected on the new Market Square.
 The building is attributed to architect James Gandon.
-Other notable buildings constructed in Maryborough in the 19th century included the Court House on Main Street, built in 1805; the County Gaol built in 1830 to a design by William Deane Butler; and the neo-classical St. Fintan's Hospital, built in 1833 on the Dublin Road.
+Other notable buildings constructed in Maryborough in the 19th century included the Court House on Main Street, built in 1805; the County Gaol, built in 1830 to a design by William Deane Butler; and the neo-classical St. Fintan's Hospital, built in 1833 on the Dublin Road.